Phylogenetic latent space models for network data: Conclusions

-Finally, from a more practical perspective, it is of interest to consider further research and studies on the specification of the latent space itself.
-To this end, particularly relevant is the choice~of~the~number of features $K$, which we address in the article by inheriting common-practice and goodness-of-fit~analyses in classical latent space models \citep{hoff2002latent,handcock2007model,latentnet}.
-As such, any advancement along these lines \citep[e.g.,][]{kaur2023latent} can be readily employed under the proposed \textsc{phylnet} model.
-In addition, inspired by recent research on alternative latent space geometries \citep{smith2019geometry}, we believe it would be of interest to study the possibility of specifying the phylogenetic latent position model under non-Euclidean geometries.
-In this respect, a relevant direction would be to explore the hyperbolic latent space \citep{krioukov2010hyperbolic,lubold2023identifying}, as this choice seems to naturally accommodate tree-like structures in the represented networks.
+Finally, from a more practical perspective, it is of interest to consider further research~on~the~specification of the latent space itself.
+To this end, particularly relevant is the choice~of~the~dimension $K$, that we address in the article by inheriting common-practice and goodness-of-fit~analyses in classical latent space models \citep{hoff2002latent,handcock2007model,latentnet}.~As~such, any advancement along these lines \citep[e.g.,][]{kaur2023latent}~can~be~readily~employed under the \textsc{phylnet} model.
+In addition, inspired by recent research on alternative latent space geometries \citep[e.g.,][]{smith2019geometry}, we believe it would be of interest to study the possibility of specifying the \textsc{phylnet}~model under non-Euclidean geometries.
+In this respect, a relevant direction would be to explore the hyperbolic latent space \citep{krioukov2010hyperbolic,lubold2023identifying}, as this choice seems to naturally accommodate tree-like structures~in~the~represented~networks.